simonwinter/django-basic-blog/README.markdown

 To use tiny mce in the admin, create a symbolic link to the media/tiny_mce directory located in the python site package for tinymce (or just copy the media/tiny_mce directory to the site's media directory).
 Once this is done, make sure the setting for `TINYMCE_JS_URL` is correct.

 In the media directory, add a symbolic link to `blog/media` - name this link `blog_media`.

+## Image cropping in admin

+The image cropping requires jcrop [http://deepliquid.com/content/Jcrop.html](http://deepliquid.com/content/Jcrop.html).
+In my installation I have simply added it as a submodule: `git submodule add git://github.com/tapmodo/Jcrop.git blog/media/j/jcrop`.
+Whether you download or add as a submodule, make sure the path matches the link used in the `EntryAdmin` class.